 1 tablespoon olive oil, divided

 1 cup leftover ham, diced

 2 cups arugula

-Brush pineapple with 1 teaspoon olive oil on all sides.
+- Brush pineapple with half of the olive oil on all sides.
 Grill directly over burner or charcoal until light brown grill marks appear, about 4 or 5 minutes per side.
 Remove from grill and dice after pineapple is cool enough to handle.

-Remove crust from grill.
-Top cooked side of crust with remaining 2 teaspoons olive oil, spreading evenly.
+- Remove crust from grill.
+Top cooked side of crust with remaining olive oil, spreading evenly.
 Add ham and pineapple in an even layer.
 Add dollops of ricotta and sprinkle shredded mozzarella.

 - Return pizza to the grill and cook for about five minutes, until mozzarella cheese has melted and bottom of crust has light brown grill marks.
 Remove from grill, top with arugula, slice into 8 wedges and serve.